maskegger/guide/index.md

 global MyProject "$DROPBOX/my-project/MyProject"
 ```

-In this example I have defined the location of only one project, `MyProject`.
-In practice I have a large number of globals defined here, one for every project I am working on.
+In this example I have defined the location of only one project, [MyProject](https://github.com/reifjulian/my-project/tree/master/MyProject), which was stored at the top level of my Dropbox directory.
+In practice my Stata profile defines a large number of globals, one for every project I am working on.
 Whenever I start a new project, I define a new global for it and add it to **$DROPBOX/stata_profile.do**.
 Because all my computers are synced to Dropbox, I only have to do this once.

 ## *R* profile